jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0052/index.md

 2110 NEXT I
 2120 RETURN
 2130 REM
-2140 REMMove Header back to top
+2140 REM		Move Header back to top
 2150 REM
 2160 FOR I=14 TO 13 STEP -1:LOCATE I,33:PRINT SPACE$(15);:NEXT I
 2170 A$="HideFile":FOR I=12 TO 3 STEP -1